emmastac/RERD-tool/index.md

 What is it?
 -----------

+RERD is a Requirements Specification & Validation tool that supports
+  - pattern-based requirement specification and formalization
+  - ontology-based requirement validation
-RERD tool supports a model-based system design using BIP models.
+  - model-based system design using the [BIP component framework](http://www-verimag.imag.fr/Rigorous-Design-of-Component-Based.html)

 Latest Version
 ------------------

-Currently, only one version is available and can be downloaded at https://github.com/emmastac/RERD-tool.git
+Currently, only one version is available and can be downloaded [here](https://github.com/emmastac/RERD-tool.git)

 Dependencies
 --------------